hadley/adv-r/Rcpp.md

 Rcpp provides a helper function called `is_na` that works similarly to `is_na2` above, producing a logical vector that's true where the value in the vector was missing.

+## The STL

+The real strength of C++ shows itself when you need to implement more complex algorithms.
+The standard template library (STL) provides set of extremely useful data structures and algorithms.
+This section will explain the most important algorithms and data structures and point you in the right direction to learn more.

+If you need an algorithm or data strucutre that isn't implemented in STL, the first place to look is [boost](http://www.boost.org/doc/).

-## Using iterators
+### Using iterators

-Iterators are the next step up from basic loops.
-They abstract away from the details of the underlying datastructure.
-They are important to understand because many C++ functions either accept or return iterators.
+Iterators are used extensively in the STL: many functions either accept or return iterators.
+They are the next step up from basic loops, abstracting away the details of the underlying data structure.
 Iterators have three main operators: they can be advanced with `++`, dereferenced (to get the value they refer to) with `*` and compared using `==`.
-For example we could re-write our sum function above using iterators:
+For example we could re-write our sum function using iterators:

     cppFunction('
       double sum3(NumericVector x) {